Scope and Contents

 Materials in this subject collection were either purchased or given to the Sophia Smith Collection by various donors.
 One donor to this collection, Patricia Page, was Smith College Class of 1944.

 Processed in 2002 by Laura Cutter, intern.
-Recent additions may not be reflected in the finding aid.

 - Biographical sketches